 A contribution based on your attendance may count towards the mark of some modules – this will be communicated in the relevant programme or module specifications if it does.
 If you do not attend laboratory classes and there are no Exceptional Circumstances affecting your capability to attend then you could be penalised by receiving a zero mark.
 You can read more about Exceptional Circumstances here.

-The School encourages feedback from students, and has created a variety of avenues to express your concerns and commendations.
+The College encourages feedback from students, and has created a variety of avenues to express your concerns and commendations.
 These are taken seriously and are used to improve your student experience.

-Throughout the year the School holds small group meetings with students, where the School’s management team ask for your opinions on various aspect of your experience as a student, usually focussing on a ‘hot topic’.
+Throughout the year the College holds small group meetings with students, where the School’s management team ask for your opinions on various aspect of your experience as a student, usually focussing on a ‘hot topic’.
 Lunch is provided for willing participants and these events are usually advertised via email/Blackboard announcement.
-Any actions taken to improve the student experience following these meetings are included in the School's 'Action Tracker.'
-This is a document which details progress against actions to improve the student experience as a result of Focus Groups, School Forums and Student Staff Committees.
-The document can be found via the 'EAS Undergraduate Information' module on Blackboard.
+Any actions taken to improve the student experience following these meetings are included in the College's 'Action Tracker.'
+This is a document which details progress against actions to improve the student experience as a result of Focus Groups, College Forums and Student Staff Committees.
+The document can be found via the 'EPS Undergraduate Information' module on Blackboard.

 Browser does not support script.